Elijah Qualls: Biggest Running Back Turned Most Athletic Nose Tackle

 He wasn’t just running through defenders but around them.
 Like LeGarrette Blount with an added 35 pounds of girth.

-And as an oversized pass rusher, he was equally as productive, totaling 159 tackles, 36 tackles for loss and and 10 sacks in two seasons.
+And as an oversized pass rusher, he was equally as productive, totaling 159 tackles, 36 tackles for loss and 10 sacks in two seasons.
 He was the No. 5 “athlete” in the country as ranked by MaxPreps.com out of high school.

 Qualls wasn’t a great student at Casa Grade, but don’t confuse that with stupidity.
 Qualls is quick as a whip, and he knew that if he were to make the NFL, his quality of life would improve as a defensive tackle.